 Although XRP isn’t necessary to use the Ripple platform to make payments, it’s thought that various companies are looking to adopt it.
 The company’s CEO Brad Garlinghouse tweeted that banks and payment providers are “indeed planning to use XRP in a serious way.”

-There's no question XRP is one of the most interesting tokens out there with an offering that could potentially change inter-bank transactions and hence the monetary system as we know it.
+There's no question XRP is one of the most interesting tokens out there, with an offering that could potentially change inter-bank transactions and subsequently the monetary system as we know it.